szabgab/codeandtalk.com/README.md

 * Change the sitemap.xml creating code to use the date of the files for real date.

 * Videos: improve how they are collected (date, speaker, youtube code, length?)
+* Videos: describe how to add them
 * Add tags to videos for better indexing
 * Combine the speakers page with the xcast people
 * Add JavaScript based searching for videos.
+* From individual video page link back to event

+* Create event "series" e.g. all the 'frontporch' events.

 Other sources
 ------